aksommerville/fullmoon4/README.md

 - - Problem is the live game depends on that serial address to detect redundant requests.
 - - [ ] Can we move the redundant-song check up to the platform level, and make it undefined at the synth level?
 - - I want songs to continue playing across archive reloads, in fiddle. (in fact this is very important)
-- [ ] Firefox/Linux: bgbits sometimes vanishes.
+- [x] Firefox/Linux: bgbits sometimes vanishes.
 You get a black background with sprites on top.
+- - 2023-06-06: Upgraded to 114 and it doesn't seem to happen anymore.
 - [ ] Measure full memory usage after all songs and sound effects have played -- I'm concerned it might be too high for the Pi.

 ### Full Maps